myjin590/Project-Data-Visualization/README.md

 Covid19 - Data Visualization

 ## Description
-*note* This project is linked with Covid19-Patient project.\
+*note* : This project is linked with COVID-19 Patient Management project.\
 If user selects 'save records of results' before program exit, the data will be saved in csv file.
 This project is for visualizing the data to graph.